 Harvesting of pads does not kill the plant, which can continue to grow and be harvested for 20+ years.
 Sun drying of the harvested pads requires no additional energy input.
 Chemical use is far less than for tanning/dying bovine or petroleum-based synthetics.
-Desserto is free of PVC and phthalate, but is coated with polyurethane.
+Desserto is free of PVC, DMF, heavy metals, solvents, and phthalate, but is coated with polyurethane.

-Because the coating is a mixture of plant material and polyurethane, Desserto is neither easily recyclable nor completely biodegradable.
-With this coating, however, Desserto may have more of the technical specifications required by the fashion, home goods, and automotive industries.
+According to the company, Desserto is highly recyclable mechanically or chemically without freeing toxic substances.
+With the polyurethane coating, Desserto may have more of the technical specifications required by the fashion, home goods, and automotive industries.